kalgumaei/europeana-mdic/README.md

 # Measurement Information Content in Europeana Metadata Instances

-This framework is designed to measure the Information Content IC in the metadata instances in general.
-However, a part of this code is devoted for measuring IC in Europeana metadata.
+This framework is designed to measure the Information Content (IC) in the metadata instances in general.
+However, a part of this code is devoted for measuring the IC in Europeana metadata.
 The framework is developed on top of Hadoop.
-It uses Apache Spark as Lightning-Fast cluster computing system and Elasticsearch as a distributed analysis and data store engine.
+It uses Hadoop HDFS as a distributed storage, Apache Spark as Lightning-Fast cluster computing system, and Elasticsearch as a distributed analysis and data store engine.

 ## Prerequisites
 1) Install Hadoop and start the HDFS daemon on all nodes.
 (You can follow the instructions given in the following link:  http://pingax.com/install-apache-hadoop-ubuntu-cluster-setup/).
 To start HDFS, use the following command on the NameNode: